-- Submitted a completed and verified application through AACOMAS. - Obtained a baccalaureate degree or higher from a regionally accreditation of higher education prior to matriculation. - Earned a cumulative and science GPA of 3.00 or higher. - Completed the following coursework with a grade of C or better. - -8 semester credits of Biology/Zoology with Lab - -8 semester credits of Inorganic Chemistry - -8 semester credits of Organic Chemistry with Lab - -8 semester credits of Physics - Four semester credits of Biochemistry may be substituted for the second semester of Organic Chemistry.
+- Have submitted a completed and verified application through AACOMAS. - Have obtained a baccalaureate degree or higher from a regionally accredited institution of higher education prior to matriculation. - Have earned a cumulative and science GPA of 3.00 or higher. - Have completed the following coursework with a grade of C or better.

+-8 semester credits of Biology/Zoology with Lab

+-8 semester credits of Inorganic Chemistry

+-8 semester credits of Organic Chemistry with Lab

+-8 semester credits of Physics

+Four semester credits of Biochemistry may be substituted for the second semester of Organic Chemistry.